October 16, 2022

 M1 Finance vs Betterment

-M1 Finance lets you invest in expert-selected portfolios without any fees.
+M1 Finance lets you invest in ready-made Model Portfolios.
 You also have the option to choose your own stocks and ETFs.

-M1 Finance will appeal to new investors who want to start investing without fees.
+M1 Finance will appeal to new investors who aren't sure what to invest in.
 Or investors who want to add specific stocks and ETFs to their portfolio.

 But if you're seeking a platform with a range of financial services, Betterment is the better option.
 And high earners will appreciate Betterment's advanced tools like tax-loss harvesting.